MobileOrg/mobileorg.github.io/index.md

 ```

 - After restarting emacs/reparsing your configuration, run
-  org-mobile-push.
+  `org-mobile-push`.
 This will copy your Org files to
   ~/Dropbox/Apps/MobileOrg, which is where MobileOrg will read from.
+  - You can run `org-mobile-push` by pressing `C-c C-x RET p` whilst
+    you are in an Org buffer.
   - If you use [spacemacs](http://spacemacs.org/) just type: `SPC q r`
 - Go back to MobileOrg and click on the Outlines tab at the bottom,
   then click the Sync button in the upper right.